turingschool-projects/dsst-summer/sessions/js-2.md

 Turn to your neighbor and explain how the functions above work.
 Remember, getting practice using the vocabulary is important so make sure you both have a chance to talk through it!

-How would you use parameters and arguments to make the logged string be different each time we call the function?
+_Challenge: How would you use parameters and arguments to make the logged string be different each time we call the function?_

 ## Part 2: Putting a name (or not) to our functions